 If you're a new business owner, learning how to pay your employees may seem tricky.
-After all, you can't just hand them a wad of cash.
+After all, you can't just hand them a wad of cash from your bank account.
 You need to document every dollar that passes through your hands to theirs in a legal way.

 Fortunately, the process isn’t as daunting as it seems.